anasfanani/Magisk-Tailscaled/README.md

 - [Tailscale Static Packages](https://pkgs.tailscale.com/stable/#static)
 - [Tailscale Knowledge Base](https://tailscale.com/kb)

+## Credits

+- [Tailscale Inc & AUTHORS](https://github.com/tailscale/tailscale). for the static binaries of tailscale & tailscaled
+- [John Wu](https://github.com/topjohnwu/Magisk). for The Magic Mask for Android

 ## Disclaimer

 This module is not affiliated with the official Tailscale.
 It is a third-party implementation and the author is not responsible for any damage to your device that may occur from its use.
 Use at your own risk.